Garrakx/Custom-Regions/README.md

 	```

 4) If your pack requires additional .dll files, place them in the `PackDependencies` folder.
 CRS will automatically move them to either plugin folder (if the user is using BepInEx) or to the Mods folder.
-5) Upload your file to [mediafire.com](https://www.mediafire.com/) (a free acount is required).
+5) Upload your file to [mediafire.com](https://www.mediafire.com/) (a free account is required).
 For technical reasons, Mediafire is the only site that was compatible.
 6) Contact me with the download link (i.e. `https://www.mediafire.com/file/abunchofcharacters/RegionPackName.zip/file`) and the checksum you wrote down.

 ### <a name="art"></a>REGION ART